Codependence, Pia Mellody, and The Meadows

 parenting self from a mature place, forgiving self and others

-The important thing to realize is this—You are not crazy!
-There are real
+The important thing to realize is this—You have a shame problem!
+It is

-never too late to start the recovery process.
+never too late to do something about it.
 Call or email me today.

-Contact Mark to discuss your codependency recovery today.
+Contact Mark to discuss your codependence recovery today.